staghado/vit.cpp/README.md

 # vit.cpp
-The objective of the project is to create a C++ inference engine for Vision Transformer(ViT) models using [ggml](https://github.com/ggerganov/ggml) which focuses on performance edge devices.
+The objective of the project is to create a C++ inference engine for Vision Transformer(ViT) models using [ggml](https://github.com/ggerganov/ggml) which focuses on performance on edge devices(mainly CPU).

 The implementation is destined to be lightweight and self-contained to be able to run it on different platforms.